VoGur/FunProjects/BigO/Readme.txt

 Explain Big O "in plain english".
-A way to explain how solution performance and/or memory allocation depend on number of elements.
+Big o is a way to explain how solution performance and/or memory allocation depend on number of elements.

 O(1)
+algorithm doesn't depend on number of processed elements - constant time

 action()
 or